AshkanBaradaran/PDF2Claude/README.md

 # PDF2Claude
-A guide about how to use Claude for full text screening, data extraction and analysis in literature reviews.
+Text from PDFs can be extracted and analyzed with the help of large language models.
+This code and guide can also be applied to using Claude for full-text screening, data extraction, and analysis in literature reviews.

 If you find this useful, please cite: